 10.26.3 Solicited PAD procedure

-When dot11SolicitedPADActivated is true, a non-AP STA transmits to an AP or PCP a Probe Request frame with a Service Hash element.
-This element includes one or more service hashes generated from the service name(s) of the service(s) that the non-AP STA is requesting.
+When dot11SolicitedPADActivated is true, a non-AP and non-PCP STA transmits to an AP or PCP a Probe Request frame with a Service Hash element.
+This element includes one or more service hashes generated from the service name(s) of the service(s) that the non-AP and non-PCP STA is requesting, as well as valid combinations of services being requested.

+When dot11SolicitedPADActivated is true, an AP or PCP shall determine if it can provide the requested combination of services in the received Probe Request frame.
+Determination is based on the service hash values in the Service Hash field of the Service Hash element, and valid service combinations specified through the Flags and Service Combination fields of the Service Hash element.
+If the AP or PCP determines that it can provide the requested combination of services, it shall respond with a Probe Response frame with a Service Advertisement element that contains a Basic Service Information Descriptor field for a set of services that satisfy the request.

+NOTE—For example, an AP or PCP that receives a Probe Request frame with a Service Hash element that includes hash values for 4 services S1, S2, S3 and S4 (in that order) and a value of 0xFEEE in its Service Combination field responds to the request if and only if it can provide service S1 or service S2 or both services S3 and S4.
+The Service Advertisement element returned in the Probe Response frame can contain a Basic Service Information Descriptor field for any set of available services that satisfy the request, e.g., S1, S3 and S4.

-When dot11SolicitedPADActivated is true, an AP or PCP shall verify if there are any service matching those in the received Probe Request frame.
-The matching of service is based on the service hash value in the Service Hash field of the Service Hash element matches to the corresponding service hash value of the service in which the AP or PCP is offering.
-If the AP or PCP determines there is one or more matching services, the AP or PCP shall respond with a Probe Response frame with the Service Advertisement element containing a Basic Service Information Descriptor field for each matching service.
-The requesting non-AP STA shall process the Service Advertisement element in the received Probe Response frame to determine if any received service name matches with a service name that the non-AP STA is requesting and the corresponding instance names.
-If there is a matching service name, the non-AP STA may decide to proceed with the ANQP-SD procedure (10.26.4 (ANQP-SD procedure) or authentication and association procedure (10.3 (STA authentication and association)) based on the nature of the service (see examples illustrated in Annex AA.1 (Pre-association discovery usage scenarios)), the details of which are out of the scope of this standard.
+The requesting non-AP and non-PCP STA shall process the Service Advertisement element in the received Probe Response frame to select a service combination that satisfies the non-AP and non-PCP STA request, and also to obtain the corresponding instance names.
+If there is a matching service name, the non-AP and non-PCP STA may decide to proceed with the ANQP-SD procedure (10.26.4 (ANQP-SD procedure) or authentication and association procedure (10.3 (STA authentication and association)) based on the nature of the service (see examples illustrated in Annex AA.1 (Pre-association discovery usage scenarios)), the details of which are out of the scope of this standard.